usrbinr/fpaR/README.md

 ### **Factor / Variation Analysis**

-Breaks down revenue or cost changes into **price, volume, and mix effects**.
+Breaks down revenue or cost changes into **price, volume, and mix effects**

+Work in progress.

 ------------------------------------------------------------------------

 ## Future capabilities

-Is there a future capability that you want to see here? please open up a [discussion](https://github.com/usrbinr/fpaR/discussions) on our github site
+Is there a future capability that you want to see here? please open up [discussion](https://github.com/usrbinr/fpaR/discussions) on our github site